Council of Urban Boards of Education (CUBE)

 Council of Urban Boards of Education (CUBE) represents more than 100 urban school districts in 35 states, Ontario and the U.S. Virgin Islands.
 Our member districts educate more than 7.5 million students, in over 12,000 schools, with a collective budget of approximately 99 billion dollars.

-The CUBE program is the urban component of the National Affiliate program at NSBA.
 School boards must be members of their state school boards association in good standing to participate in CUBE.

 Visit the CUBE Twitter Page: